tominekan/taskblitz/README.md

 ### Login with username/password
 - The username/password is prompted
 - The password is then hashed and compared to the existing hash on the database, if the username and hash are the same (using the `bcrypt` compare algoritm), then the user is considered "logged in"
-- The new device tokens and username is then saved to localStorage
+- A new device token is generated and both username and token is then saved to localStorage.
+- The new device token is also stored on the db.